Tub Ring: Biography

 Tub Ring was formed in 1992 by Jason Fields, Kevin Gibson, Chris "Mouse" Blake, and Geoff Valker as a high school experimental rock band.
-After the passing of their manager, Lee Swanson in 1994, the lineup changed and took form with the addition of keyboardist Rob Kleiner.
-Kleiner spent his teenage years following around the band Mr. Bungle.
-With Kleiner added to the band, Tub Ring adopted a similar sound to that of Mr. Bungle.
-Mr. Bungle guitarist Trey Spruance took note of Kleiner's passion and creativity and ended up producing their first official full-length album, Drake Equation.
-In the late 1990s and early 2000s, Tub Ring, associated with the bands Dog Fashion Disco and Mindless Self Indulgence.
-Aforementioned musical collaborations include when Rob Kleiner filled in for Mindless Self Indulgence's injured guitarist (Steve, Righ?) on the road in 2004 and 2005.
+After the passing of their manager, Lee Swanson in 1994, the lineup changed with the addition of keyboardist Rob Kleiner.
+Mr. Bungle guitarist Trey Spruance produced Tub Ring's first official full-length album, Drake Equation.
 On December 10, 2005, Tub Ring came in second place during MTV2's "Dew Circuit Breakout" competition.
-Tub Ring performed two songs throughout the competition, including "Future Was Free" as well as a cover of Justin Timberlake's "Rock Your Body".
-On October 17, 2006, it was announced on experimental metal/rock record label The End Records's official website that the band had signed with them.
+Tub Ring performed two songs throughout the competition, "Future Was Free" and a cover of Justin Timberlake's "Rock Your Body".

+On October 17, 2006, it was announced on the experimental metal/rock record label The End Records's official website that the band had signed with them.
 The band released their album, The Great Filter, in May 2007.
-On August 31, 2010, Tub ring released their fifth studio album, Secret Handshakes.
-On October 31, 2016, an announcement was made on the Tub Ring Facebook page that they would be releasing the best of album and a brand-new EP in May 2017 backed by a Kickstarter campaign.
+On August 31, 2010, Tub Ring released their fifth studio album, Secret Handshakes.
+On October 31, 2016, an announcement was made on the Tub Ring Facebook page that they would be releasing a best-of album and a brand new EP in May 2017 backed by a Kickstarter campaign.
 On November 2, the Kickstarter goal had been reached, and the band later confirmed that they would release a new full-length album instead of an EP.
 The album, titled A Choice of Catastrophes, was released on September 8, 2017.

 Touring

-The band have toured frequently over the years and have shared the stage with acts such as: Pigface, Sleepytime Gorilla Museum, The Birthday Massacre, Daiquiri, Estradasphere, Screaming Mechanical Brain, Foxy Shazam, Clutch, Southcott, Mindless Self Indulgence, Dog Fashion Disco, Framing Hanley, Black Light Burns, Horse the Band, Plain White T's, Kill Hannah, Wesley Willis, and more.
+Tub Ring are known for their energetic stage shows.
+The band has toured frequently over the years and have shared the stage with acts such as: Pigface, Sleepytime Gorilla Museum, The Birthday Massacre, Foxy Shazam, Clutch, Mindless Self Indulgence, Dog Fashion Disco, Framing Hanley, Black Light Burns, Horse the Band, Plain White T's, Kill Hannah, Wesley Willis, and more.

-Tub Ring are known for their energetic stage shows, purportedly intense enough to result in injury to the performers (for example, incorporating a tazer).

 In January 2008, the band was invited to perform at the Sundance Film Festival as part of a Green Initiative sponsored event.

-On a tour in 2008, Darren Keen played second guitar, for an impromptu set with Tub Ring in Houston, Texas.
+On a tour in 2008, Darren Keen played second guitar for an impromptu set with Tub Ring in Houston, Texas.
 Later that year, while on tour with Mindless Self Indulgence, the band recruited Curtis Rx of the band Creature Feature to also play second guitar for a select portion of dates.

-The 2010 tour for the album Secret Handshakes included Patrik Windsor on guitar, and Sean Motley on drums.
+The 2010 tour for the album Secret Handshakes included Patrik Windsor on guitar and Sean Motley on drums.